 svu=http://smith.com/west/factory;nsu=tag:acme.com,2023:schemas:data#off%3B;b=M/RbKBsRVkePCePcx24oRA==

-Table 7 – ABNF Description for a QualifiedName
+Table 7 – Description for a QualifiedName

 <qualified-name>